-In our opinion, a few nice pairs of socks (along with comfortable shoes) are the most important travel accessory.
+In my opinion, a few nice pairs of socks (along with comfortable shoes) are the most important travel accessory.
 So, if you have a limited clothing budget, spend it on socks.
-Boring, I know.

-Fine merino wool socks are our favorite and preferred style of socks.
-Merino wool socks with a bit of synthetic material also work well as the synthetic fibers help the socks keep their shape/fit.
+Fine merino wool socks are my favorite and preferred style of socks.
+Merino wool socks with a bit of synthetic material also work well because the synthetic fibers help the socks keep their shape/fit.

-From our experience, 100% synthetic socks aren’t great but they’re not terrible.
-Again, avoid cotton if you can.
+From my experience, 100% synthetic socks aren’t great but they’re not terrible.

 Obviously, you’ll want to match your socks to the season — i.e. thin, no-show socks for the summer and longer/heavier socks for colder weather.

 - Smartwool: The most famous wool sock company.
 They offer just about every style.
 Check Amazon to see what’s available.

 - Darn Tough Vermont: Darn Tough socks are made in the USA and they offer a lifetime warranty so that’s awesome.
 Check Amazon to see what’s available.